Skin lesion classification with ensemble of squeeze-and-excitation networks and semi-supervised learning

 Manuscript for the International Skin Imaging Collaboration 2018

-Ph.D student working on Deep Learning
+Research Scientist working on Vision & Language with Deep Learning

 My research interests include deep learning-based natural language processing, computer vision, medical image processing, and computational advertising.